Panorama Mountain Resort: History

 In 1978, Panorama was purchased from Panorama Ski Hill Company by Calgary based Alan Graham and Cascade Development Group.
 With more available capital, Graham funded more facilities at the base of the hill the construction of the Toby Creek Lodge, in 1979, the Horsethief Lodge, Pine Inn, and tennis facilities, in 1982, and a conference centre in 1985.
 They expanded the ski hill, with the construction of the current Toby and Sunbird Chairs in 1980, snowmaking facilities in 1983, and Champagne T-Bar in 1984.
 The T-Bar was built, in part, to facilitate hosting the World Cup in 1985.
 In 1988, the original wooden T-Bar was replaced by the current Mile 1 Express quad chair.

 In 1993, the hill was purchased by Intrawest.
 Intrawest brought fresh capital to the ski hill.
 A T-Bar was constructed to the summit immediately, opening up 200 acres of double black diamond terrain called the "Extreme Dream Zone".
 In 1997, Intrawest unveiled a master plan for the development of the resort, which included expansion of snowmaking, skiable area, the base village, and construction of the current Greywolf Golf Course.
 That year, the original A-Frame lodge was replaced.
 In 1999, a "pulse gondola", was installed a for use as a people mover.
 In 2001, in bounds backcountry style terrain was added, named Taynton Bowl.
 In 2003, the Horizon double chair and Champagne T-Bar were replaced by the Champagne Express, and the Summit T-Bar was replaced by the Summit Quad.
-In 2008, the Audi FIS Alpine Ski World Cup returned to the resort with Giant Slalom and Slalom.
+In 2007, the Audi FIS Alpine Ski World Cup returned to the resort with Women's Giant Slalom and Slalom.
 Over the years, various real estate developments and accommodation facilities were added to the village.

 In 2010, while Intrawest was under risk of foreclosure, a group of local private investors, called Panorama Mountain Village Inc, purchased Panorama Mountain Resort from Intrawest.
 In December 2014, the resort opened the Discovery Quad.
 The new chair goes from the learning area to the top of Stringer, a green run.
 It makes for a very natural and easy learning progression for people transferring from the carpet lifts to the chair lift.
 In 2017 and 2019, new terrain was added in the Taynton Bowl area, currently serviced by a 13 passenger snowcat called "Monster X".

-Panorama is also frequented in the fall by race teams from around North America, including the Canadian Alpine and Para Alpine ski teams.
-In 2015 Panorama Hosted the Para Alpine World Championships.
+Panorama is also frequented in the fall by race teams from around North America, including the Alpine Canada Alpin Canadian Alpine and Para-alpine ski ski teams.
+Panorama hosted its first World Cup races with Men's Downhill and Super G races in 1985.
+In all, Panorama has hosted eleven (11) World Cup races for Men & Women.
+In 2015 Panorama Hosted the Para-alpine World Championships and in 2022 Hosted the World Junior Alpine Championships.